-- Q5.
-What are your top three priorities for the future use of the Grandstand? - 1.
-Refurbishment. repaired & Dry restored to its former glory 2.
+Q5.
+What are your top three priorities for the future use of the Grandstand?

+1. Refurbishment. - repaired & restored to its former glory 2.
 Unsure if its a priority, but the installation of a sound system that is appropriate to be used in an area so large.
-The sound at recent football finals & Dry the highland gathering is dismal.
-3. The refurbishment of the "Maryborough Club Rooms" & Dry the kitchen & Dry the highland gathering is vital.
-The canteen in particular is archaeic & Dry the with passes hygiene / safety standards is beyond me.
+The sound at recent football finals & the highland gathering is dismal.
+3. The refurbishment of the "Maryborough Club Rooms" & the kitchen & most importantly the canteen is vital.
+The canteen in particular is archaeic & how it passes hygiene / safety standards is beyond me.
 Oil drips from the ceiling onto volunteers when the fryer is in use.
-This space could be used for community events, & potentially marketed for for private events. - Q6.
+This space could be used for community events, & potentially marketed for for private events.

+Q6.
 Do you have a picture of your or your family's favourite memory at the Grandstand?
-Upload here, and selected community photos may be incorporated into the project!
+Upload here, and selected community photos may be incorporated into the project! not answered